ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 local items = { CoreString.Split(cosmetic_data, "|") }
 ```

-The `cosmetic_data` is a string made up of the id of each cosmetic in a specific order, and separated by the `|` character.
+The `cosmetic_data` is a string made up of the id of each cosmetic in a specific order and separated by the `|` character.
 Wrapping curly braces around the returned value from `Split` will give you back a table with all the cosmetic items.

 ```lua
 SpawnCosmetic(player, items[1], "Head")